 When do People Cheat in a Marriage?

 This is a very difficult question to answer.
 Of course, none of you would cheat on the other in a perfect scenario.
 However, there are a few statistics to keep in mind.
-The chances of a man or woman cheating on their spouse do not depend on how long they have been married, but their age.
+The chances of a man or woman cheating on their spouse do not depend on how long they have been married but on their age.

 In their early 20s, women are slightly more likely to cheat on their husbands than their husbands on them.
 However, the likelihood of men cheating on their wives increases as their age increases.
-Simultaneously, the likelihood of women cheating on their husband’s decreases.
+Simultaneously, the likelihood of women cheating on their husbands decreases.

 Remember that for many couples, cheating is not the end of a marriage.
 While cheating should never be considered acceptable, it must be understood that people make mistakes.
 As such, it is possible (and even likely) that one of you will cheat on the other during your time together.
 If that happens, it is important that you think long and hard about what you want to do before making a rash decision.